How It Works

 Will the graduation pathway for high school students change because of FLEX?

-No. FLEX students in grades 9–12 have access to all the courses in the WAVA high school course catalog and are required to meet the same graduation requirements.
+No. FLEX students in grades 9–12 have access to all the courses the WAVA high school course catalog and are required to meet the same graduation requirements.
 Like high school students across the state, they must choose and complete one of the graduation pathways that meets the state's expectations.
 WAVA currently offers six graduation pathway options, all of which are described on page 5 of the course catalog.

 Can FLEX students participate in clubs and activities?